sebsilas/SAA/README.md

 ```

+Remember that the `app_name` argument should match the name of your folder.

 3. Before you run this script, make sure that the directory the script runs from is one above your app folder.
-If your `SAA` app is in */Users/musicassessr/my_project/my_SAA_app/* then make sure that the current directory is */Users/musicassessr/my_project/*.
-You can do this using an *.Rproj* file in */Users/musicassessr/my_project/* or placing `setwd('/Users/musicassessr/my_project/')` at the beginning of your app file.
+So, if your `SAA` *app.R* file is contained in */Users/musicassessr/my_project/my_SAA_app/*, then make sure that the current directory of the app is */Users/musicassessr/my_project/*.

+You can do this by either a) using an *.Rproj* file in */Users/musicassessr/my_project/* or b) placing `setwd('/Users/musicassessr/my_project/')` at the beginning of your app file.
+Option a) is recommended.

-NB.
-If you run the script from *RStudio*, for best results, run the script using the shortcut `Command + Shift + Enter` on Mac (`Ctrl + Shift + Enter` on Windows).
+4. Launch the app from *RStudio*.
+To do this, it is recommended to use the shortcut `Command + Shift + Enter` on Mac (`Ctrl + Shift + Enter` on Windows).

 4. If the above steps were successful, the `SAA` test should load in your web browser.
-As you progress through the test, you receive feedback after each trial.
+As you progress through the test, you should receive feedback after each trial.
 If not, go to our [Troubleshooting]() page or [raise an issue on Github](https://github.com/sebsilas/SAA/issues).

 ## Usage notes